Model Aggregation for Risk Evaluation and Robust Optimization: Preliminaries and standing notation

+Note that $\rho$ is $\preceq_1$-consistent if and only if $\widetilde \rho$ is monotone (i.e., $\widetilde \rho(X)\le \widetilde \rho(Y)$ when $X\le Y$).
 The random-variable based risk measure in Definition \ref{def-risk} satisfies \emph{law-invariance} (i.e., $\widetilde\rho(X)=\widetilde\rho(Y)$ whenever $F_X=F_Y$).
-There exists a one-to-one correspondence between $\rho:\M\to \R$ and $\phi:\X\to \R$ satisfying law-invariance; see e.g., Proposition 1 of \cite{DKW19}.
+There exists a one-to-one correspondence between $\rho:\M\to \R$ and ${\tilde{\rho}}:\X\to \R$ satisfying law-invariance; see e.g., Proposition 1 of \cite{DKW19}.
 We will choose $\X=L^1$ in the main part of the paper, so that the two partial orders $\preceq_1$ and $\preceq_2$ both behave well.\footnote{In particular, it is well known that $\preceq_2$ is closely related to mean-preserving spreads of \cite{RS70}, and a finite mean is essential for such a connection.
-On the other hand, $\preceq_1$ fits well in any space of random variables or cdfs.} For a better exposition of distributional uncertainty, we will present ideas and results mainly using $\rho$ instead of $\widetilde \rho$. }
+On the other hand, $\preceq_1$ fits well in any space of random variables or cdfs.} For a better exposition of distributional uncertainty, we will present ideas and results mainly using $\rho$ instead of $\widetilde \rho$.

 The two most popular and important risk measures in financial practice, VaR and ES, are both law-invariant.
 The risk measure VaR at level $\alpha\in (0,1)$ is the functional $\VaR_\alpha:\mathcal M_1 \to \mathbb{R}$ defined by